tcluri/tcluri.github.io/content/posts/org-doomemacs-hugo.md

 ### Enable org-mode and +hugo it {#enable-org-mode-and-plus-hugo-it}

-In doomemacs org-mode should be enabled by default.
+In doomemacs, org-mode should be enabled by default.
 To add `ox-hugo`, go to your `init.el` file in your doom config folder.
 You can use `SPC f p` and then select by filename.

 Under the `:lang` heading, look for the line with `org` and add `+hugo` like below